BLIGHT RESISTANT CHESTNUT PRODUCES BUSHELS OF EDIBLE NUTS!

 These sweet tasting nuts are perfect for fresh eating right off the tree, roasting, or for attracting animals.
 Plant these large trees in a grove or have a few specimen trees in your fruit and nut orchard.
 The trees will bear fruit in 1-3 years after planting.
 It is one of the most sought after and high demand nut trees in the US.

 Grow chestnut trees across the United States in USDA zones 5-9.
 It can thrive in a variety of areas and planting sites.
-The tree prefers moist, well draining soil and should be planted in full sun for best nut production.
+The native tree prefers moist, well draining soil and should be planted in full sun for best nut production.
 The American Chestnut hybrid cannot tolerate wet soil sites.

 The tree grows with a central leader up to 40-60 feet tall and 30-40 feet wide as a mature American chestnut tree.
 They are easy to grow and can produce 20 lbs of nuts per tree after only 10 years, and as much as 50-100 lbs per tree at maturity.
 It is one of the best producing chestnut trees in America!